makinibryan/makinibryan/ReadMe.md

 ![Dotnet Image](https://wakeupandcode.com/wp-content/uploads/2019/03/C.NET_-1024x384-1.png)

-# Hello, I'm Makini 👋
+# Welcome to my Profile 👋

 I'm a passionate software developer with 3+ years of experience in the software industry.
 I thrive on turning ideas into functional, user-friendly, and efficient software solutions.